Readit News logoReadit News

 Jaepa commented on Microsoft Recall is now an explorer.exe dependency github.com/ChrisTitusTech... · Posted by u/aquova

-electronbeam · 10 months ago
+electronbeam · a year ago

 Im surprised Adobe themselves dont try to help with this.